 Rather than continuing to travel, I decided to stay for 6 weeks on Phi Phi Islands

-In the previous Splashpacker travel blog update, you could read how I send my scuba diving gear back to Europe with the Thai post and decided to do more travelling.
-I wrote about how lunar- and solar- eclipses can sometimes influence our plans and in my case, it did!
 Instead of following my plan to go to Railey Beach and the Gulf of Thailand, I stayed for 6 weeks on the Phi Phi Islands!
-For the last 2 months, I did not stay longer than 5 days in one place, so it was good to stand still and catch up with a lot of blog posts and other writing!
+For the last 2 months, I did not stay longer than five days in one place, so it was good to stand still and catch up with a lot of blog posts and other writing!

 I did not plan to travel the Phi Phi Islands but then I had a stopover for 4 hours and I stayed for 6 weeks!

 So after my return to, and a short stay in, Phuket, I arrived on the Phi Phi Island.
 The islands I was avoiding in the first place, but kind of started to like after a forced stopover of 4 hours.
 During that stopover, I got lost on my way to the viewpoint.
-Due to this I accidentally found an accommodation, called Tapear Resort, which is situated in a quiet location next to a sweet-water reservoir, which looked like a lake.
+Due to this I accidentally found an accommodation, called Tapear Resort, (I receive a small commission on your purchase through this link) which is situated in a quiet location next to a sweet-water reservoir, which looked like a lake.
 I can really recommend this place if you decide to go to Phi Phi Islands.
 You´re still very central here but it´s quiet in the evenings and at night!

-A bunch of scuba diving instructors in my accommodation on Phi Phi Islands
+The scuba diving instructors in my travel accommodation on the Phi Phi Islands

 Starting to enjoy Phi Phi Islands with scuba diving, travel writing and some partying